exercism/typescript/exercises/armstrong-numbers/README.md

 $ yarn test
 ```

+In the test suites all tests but the first have been skipped.

+Once you get a test passing, you can enable the next one by changing `xit` to
+`it`.

 ## Source

 Wikipedia [https://en.wikipedia.org/wiki/Narcissistic_number](https://en.wikipedia.org/wiki/Narcissistic_number)

 ## Submitting Incomplete Solutions

-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+It's possible to submit an incomplete solution so you can see how others have
+completed the exercise.